-Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the State or related public entities, that (i) are available to the public on the MSRB's Internet Web site or (ii) have been filed with the Securities and Exchange Commission.
-The State shall clearly identify each such other document so included by reference.
+Any or all of the items listed above may be incorporated by reference to other documents, including official statements of debt issues with respect to which the State is an "obligated person" (as defined in the Rule), which (i) are available to the public on the MSRB internet website or (ii) have been filed with the Securities and Exchange Commission.
+The State shall clearly identify each such other document so incorporated by reference.